 From the geologic perspective, a continent is not defined by its size, location, who discovered it, or whether it is surrounded by oceans.
 Rather, it is defined by the rocks it’s made of and how it came to be that matter.

 There are 7 continents on The planet.
 They are Africa, Asia, Antarctica, Europa, North America, and South America and Australia.

 List of 7 Continents By Size

-1. Asia: Asia is the world’s largest and most populous continent on Earth.
-The continent has the most populous cities, which means there are the biggest cities in the world with many million people living in the urban centres, such as in Delhi, Tokyo, Shanghai, Beijing.
+- Asia: Asia is the world’s largest and most populous continent on Earth.
+The continent has the most populous cities, which means there are the biggest cities in the world with many million people living in urban centers, such as in Delhi, Tokyo, Shanghai, Beijing.

-2. Australia: It is the smallest continent of the planet.
-Oceania includes Australasia, Polynesia, Micronesia and Melanesia.
+- Australia: It is the smallest continent of the planet.
+Oceania includes Australasia, Polynesia, Micronesia, and Melanesia.
 This means Australia, New Zealand the many islands to the north and east of Australia in the Pacific Ocean are on this continent.

-4. North America: It is a continent which is located entirely on the northern and western hemisphere.
-It includes the United States of America (USA), Canada, Mexico, Greenland and the Caribbean islands among other countries.
+- North America: It is a continent which is located entirely on the northern and western hemisphere.
+It includes the United States of America (USA), Canada, Mexico, Greenland, and the Caribbean islands among other countries.
 North America is home to the largest Christian population in the world.
 Almost 80% of the people in Canada, the USA and Mexico consider themselves as Christians.

 - South America: is a continent of many natural superlatives.
 There are the longest mountain range – the Andes, the highest waterfalls – the Angel Falls – and also the driest place on earth.
 The driest place on earth is the Atacama Desert in Chile.